nptscot/npt/report-utility-methods.md

 | Shopping    |  17.29 |  14.60 |  21.94 |   24.97 |    11.46 |     4.31 |   5.42 |   100 |
 | Social      |   7.76 |   7.23 |  12.81 |   20.13 |    14.52 |     8.17 |  29.38 |   100 |

+The results were saved in a config file to form the basis of the spatial interaction model that generates the origin-destination data for utility trips.
 A simplified version of the previous table, focussing on the percentage of trips that are in our model, is shown below:

 | NPT purpose | Modelled cycling trips (%) | Too short (%) | Too long (%) |
 |:------------|---------------------------:|--------------:|-------------:|